Ghassankorhani/Shopassist/README.md

 ### Step 7 — Open in your browser
 http://localhost:8501

-💡 The -v flag mounts your local data/ folder into the container.
-This ensures the vectorstore and chat history persist between runs.

 ---

 ## ⚙️ Configuration

-All settings are in `app/config.py` and can be overridden via `.env`.

 | Variable | Default | Description |
 |---|---|---|